kawu/hhu-dl-materials-2020/installation/README.md

 # Installation

-This document describes the steps to install the tools we will use throughout the course (VSCode, Python 3.8, PyTorch, Conda, and IPython) on Windows 10.
+This document describes the steps to install on Windows 10 the tools we will use throughout the course (VSCode, Python 3.8, PyTorch, Conda, and IPython).
 All these tools are also available on other operating systems (Linux, Mac).

 <!---